penpot/penpot-docs/plugins/examples-templates.md

 <a target="_blank" href="https://github.com/penpot/penpot-plugins-samples/tree/main/create-interactive-prototype">Interactive prototype example</a>

+### Add ruler guides

+Ruler guides are great for aligning elements exactly where you want them.
+Check out how to add horizontal and vertical guides to your page or boards.
+This makes it easier to keep your design looking the same from one place to the next.

+<a target="_blank" href="https://github.com/penpot/penpot-plugins-samples/tree/main/create-ruler-guides">Ruler guides example</a>

+### Create a comment

+Comments are a great way for designers and team members to give each other feedback on a design right away.
+This example shows how to add comments to specific parts of a design, which makes it easier for everyone to work together and improve their workflow.

+<a target="_blank" href="https://github.com/penpot/penpot-plugins-samples/tree/main/create-comments">Comments example</a>

 ## 5.2.
 Templates

 As we mentioned in the <a target="_blank" href="/plugins/create-a-plugin/">Create a plugin</a> section, we've got two great options for you to get started with your plugin.